peppy/Lovewing/README.md

 ### What's this repo about?

 This repository would contain Project Lovewing.
-We would accept contributions here later.
+We would accept contributions here.

-### I want to help!

-For now, we won't allow contributions until we have set in stone.

-## How do I contribute once you accept outside contributions?

-soon:tm:

 ### Disclaimer